Harmful Fine-tuning Attacks and Defenses for Large Language Models: A Survey: Challenge and future direction

-\item \textbf{Stronger attack via better harmful data sampling and construction}.
-Because the attacker might have limited harmful data samples to be able to pass through the moderation filtration, and finally used for fine-tuning.
-For the attacker side, a better harmful data sampling and data construction scheme might be useful to consider, in order to improve the attack performance. \end{itemize}
+\item \textbf{Stronger attack via better benign data sampling and construction}.
+Because the attacker might have limited harmful data samples to be able to pass through the moderation filtration, and finally used for fine-tuning, but \emph{the benign data can always pass through the detection}.
+For the attacker side, a stronger benign data sampling and data construction scheme might be useful to consider, in order to improve the attack performance. \cite{he2024s} is an initial attempt for curating benign data with stronger attack performance.
+Following this line of study, \cite{guan2025benign} further builds an assumption-less data curation solution via self-influence function.
+On the other hand, \cite{kazdan2025no} designs a better benign data construction scheme to hide the affirmative answer to be a few tokens deeper, such that it can circumvent the safety alignment that is only a few tokens deep, as suggested by \cite{zhao2025weaktostrongjailbreakinglargelanguage,qi2024safety}.
+However, as shown in Table 1 of \cite{guan2025benign}, the attack performance of fine-tuning attack with benign samples still cannot outperform harmful data attack (under the case that no guardrail moderation is in place).
+Future research should be devoted in how to construct stronger benign data by better attack data sampling and construction scheme. \end{itemize}